-Engagement-specific quality review ('OKB').
-A process established to provide, on or prior to the date of the auditor's report, an objective evaluation of the significant judgments by the engagement team and the conclusions drawn when formulating the auditor's report.
-The EQR is performed by a QRP or CRP. whether or not supported by the RTR team.
+ECR Engagement Compliance Review, internal reviews carried out by the global network or prior to the date of the auditor's report, an objective evaluation of the significant judgments by the engagement team and the conclusions drawn when formulating the auditor's report.
+The EQR is performed by a QRP or CRP, whether or not supported by the RTR team.